-- (1) Progress made in FY 2014.
-Discuss the status of each of the planned activities in the FY 2014 DMC Compliance Plan.
-States that have implemented local delinquency prevention and systems improvement strategies should complete this section for each individual locality. - (a) Which activities have been implemented?
-Discuss progress made and include planned Formula Grant-supported activities with DMC specific goals and objectives. - (b) Which activities, if applicable, were not implemented?
+- (1) Progress made in FY 2015.
+Discuss the status of each of the planned activities in the FY 2015 DMC Compliance Plan.
+States that have implemented local delinquency prevention and systems improvement strategies should complete this section for each individual locality.
+States must also demonstrate that funded activities are directly related to the RRI Index values that are statistically significant, those with the greatest magnitude, and the greatest volume of activity statewide and for at least 3 local targeted reduction sites (unless granted a waiver by OJJDP).
+These activities also must be directly related to states' DMC assessment study findings (if a study has been completed). - (a) Which activities have been implemented?
+Discuss progress made and include planned Formula Grant-supported activities with DMC specific goals and objectives. - (b) Which activities, if any, were not implemented?
 Discuss the reasons that prevented implementation and plans to overcome these obstacles. - (2) States that have identified one or more local jurisdiction(s) as DMC reduction sites but have not implemented delinquency prevention, intervention, and/or systems improvement activities, must provide a time-limited plan not to exceed 12 months of when implementation will occur.
-The plan must include, the following items: - current and future barriers. - the agencies, organizations, or individual(s) that will determine which strategies will be implemented and why. - the anticipated outcomes.
+The plan must include, the following items: - Current and future barriers to implementation. - The agencies, organizations, or individual(s) that will determine which strategies will be implemented and why. - The anticipated outcomes.

 Phase IV: Evaluation.
-States shall evaluate the efficacy of their efforts to reduce DMC.
+States must evaluate the efficacy of their efforts to address DMC.
 At a minimum, all intervention strategies to reduce DMC shall include specific goals, objectives, activities, and selected performance measures.

 Some states have conducted formal process and/or outcome evaluations of DMC activities.
 If applicable, include a brief summary of findings of any formal process or outcome evaluation related to DMC activities (i.e. those that contain a specific research methodology to evaluate the program's effectiveness or implementation process).

-If no formal process or outcome evaluation has been conducted, please explain why evaluation of any DMC delinquency prevention, intervention and/or systems improvement strategies has not occurred.
+If no formal process or outcome evaluation has been conducted, please explain why evaluation of any DMC delinquency prevention, intervention and/or systems improvement strategies has not occurred and how the state determines whether strategies are reducing DMC.

 Performance measures.
 States must also provide a list of the required output, outcome and/or other applicable DMC performance measures in this section.
-The performance measures are available at: www.ojjdp-dctat.org/help/FormulaGrid.pdf.
+The performance measures are available here.

 Phase V: Monitoring.
-States and their selected localities shall monitor and track changes in DMC trends over time and/or conduct site monitoring visits to identify emerging critical issues to determine whether there has been a reduction or increase.
+States and their selected localities must monitor and track changes in DMC trends over time and/or conduct site monitoring visits to identify emerging critical issues to determine whether there has been a reduction or increase.
 The ultimate question that jurisdictions must answer is: Has DMC been reduced?
 Whether such a change is directly attributable to specific DMC efforts is a secondary issue that requires a specific evaluation study.